SerhanMiah/VideoGameOnlineShop/README.md

 ### Challenges
 * TypeScript Learning Curve: Transitioning from JS to TS presented initial hurdles, especially around strict typing and interfaces.
 * Learning TS and Angular while making this application was incredibly changling.
 From more experience developers I was told not to use any, however in certain situation this became impossible for my skillset and looking develop my skills futher using TS for future projects
+* One of the real issues I had when making this app is the serializer ans deserializers as I had problem retrieving the data from the backend to be visible in the frontend.
+* unable to get the add review button working due to time constraints and would consider going back to this project at a later date.

 ### Bugs